-Left lane closed on I-12 eastbound due to flipped car
+Left lane back open on I-12 eastbound after car flipped

 Latest Weather Blog

-Left lane closed on I-12 eastbound due to flipped car
+Left lane back open on I-12 eastbound after car flipped

-ALBANY — The left lane of I-12 eastbound near the Holden exit is blocked due to a flipped vehicle.
+ALBANY — The left lane of I-12 eastbound near the Holden exit is back open after a vehicle flipped early Sunday morning.

 Trending News

-It is unknown at this time if there are any injuries.
+It is unknown at this time if there were any injuries.

 More News